glass-dev/glass/benchmarks/aac6/README.md

 ### GPU prerequisites

-For the gpu benchmark, there is an additional dependency group `aac6-gpu` which includes on `benchmarks`:
+For the GPU benchmark, there is an additional dependency group `aac6-gpu` which includes on `benchmarks`:

 ```sh